Performance Evaluation of a Position-Sensitive SiPM-based Gamma Camera for Intraoperative Imaging: Results

 \subsection{Camera's response to other radiotracers (Lu-177)}

 With the device under test, it was possible to observe a Lu-177 source emitting at different energies.
 The obtained energy spectrum is displayed in~\autoref{fig:Lu177_spectrum}.
 The main emission peak was found to be at 218~keV, which shows, therefore, a 4.6\% discrepancy with the theoretical value (208~keV).
-This behaviour is expected, since the camera was calibrated based on a 140 keV reference energy, and the non-linearity of the camera's light detector charge response creates a slight shift in the central energy value.
+This behaviour is expected, since the camera was calibrated based on a 140.5 keV reference energy, and assumes linear response of the light yield to the reconstructed charge.
 For this reason, the energy look-up table (LUT) was rescaled to ensure that the main emission peak was centered at 208~keV.
-With this correction, it was possible to identify the peaks presented in~\autoref{tab:Lu_peaks}.

-We recognize the first peak as very low-energy X-rays and background radiation.
-We identify peak number 2 as the X-ray emissions at 55 keV and 64 keV, which merge into a single peak at 60 keV due to the limited energy resolution of the camera at such low energies, as already observed by~\citep{Sagisaka2024}.
+We recognize the first peak as very low-energy X-rays and background radiation, coming from electronics noise and characteristic X-rays from the lead shielding.
+We identify peak number 2 as the X-ray emissions at 55 keV and 64 keV, which merge into a single peak at 60 keV due to the limited energy resolution of the camera at such low energies, as already observed by~\cite{Sagisaka2024}.
 Peak number 3 is the 113 keV emission, which is clearly distinguishable and well centered around its reference value.
 We identify peak number 4 as the Compton shoulder of the main emission line (peak 5).
 It is also possible to notice a small bump in the spectrum after the 208 keV energy, which could correspond to a weak emission of Lu-177 (321 keV).
 However, this energy has a low photoelectric absorption probability within the thin scintillator crystal of the POSiCS camera and, therefore, cannot be identified.
 Moreover, this higher-energy region is also populated by the Lu-176 background due to the presence of this isotope in the LYSO:Ce scintillator (cf. subsection~\ref{ssec:scintillator}).

 The primary emission energies used for Lu-177 SPECT imaging are the 113 keV and 208 keV gamma-rays.
 In our case, the energy resolution of these two photopeaks was determined through a Gaussian fit and found to be 35\% and 19\%, respectively.
-We therefore proceeded with the usual calibration pipeline, by defining two 20\% energy windows around these peaks (following the approach of~\citep{Marin2017}) and a large energy window (0-76 keV) to assess the reconstructed images through low-energy X-ray emission.
+We therefore proceeded with the usual reconstruction pipeline, by defining two 20\% energy windows around these peaks (following the approach of~\cite{Marin2017}) and a large energy window (0-76 keV) to assess the reconstructed images through low-energy X-ray emission.
+Those peaks were already taken as a reference for imagin with Lu-177 in other works~\cite{Roth2020, Roth2024}.